 When is the Best Time to Visit Molokai

 Molokai can be visited throughout the year, however, the island can experience long periods of consecutive rain during the winter months (November-March).
 I visited Molokai in the middle of March and I was blessed with exceptionally sunny weather.
-It is important to note that weather in Molokai greatly differs from east to west.
+It is important to note that the weather in Molokai greatly differs from east to west.
 The east coast – the windward side – is more tropical and wet while the west coast – the leeward side – is practically a desert!

 How to Get to Molokai

 As of the time of writing this “5 Days In Molokai” guide, the only way to reach Molokai is by air.
 The Molokai Ferry – which connected Molokai with Maui and Lanai – is no longer in operation due to a lack of profitability.
 Both Hawaiian Airlines and the smaller Mokulele Airlines connect Molokai with Maui, Honolulu and the Big Island.
-If you’re really adventurous, you can also look into Makani Kai Air, a local airline which flies small planes.
+If you’re really adventurous, you can also look into Makani Kai Air, a local airline that flies small planes.
 For $50 (one-way), you can fly from Molokai to Honolulu (and vice versa) but keep in mind that their Honolulu “hub” is located outside the main terminal so you’ll either need to cab or to get a ride.

 Keep these two points in mind: